eslint/eslint/docs/rules/consistent-return.md

 This rule is aimed at ensuring all `return` statements either specify a value or don't specify a value.

+It excludes constructors which, when invoked with the `new` operator, return the instantiated object if another object is not explicitly returned.
+This rule treats a function as a constructor if its name starts with an uppercase letter.

 The following patterns are considered problems:

 ```js